artur-ciocanu/launch.en/help/extension-dev/web/views.md

 ---
 title: Views in Web Extensions
-description: Learn how to define views for library modules in your Adobe Experience Platform Data Collection tags web extensions.
+description: Learn how to define views for library modules in your Adobe Experience Platform web extensions.
 exl-id: 4a33ee7d-78c7-4e88-9602-c61d7f63b1d8
 ---
 # Views in web extensions